 A clean, sanitary and healthy restroom starts with your toilets and urinals.
+These areas can be hotspots during the pandemic, so make keeping them clean a priority to reduce the transmission of COVID-19.
 Follow these four steps to properly disinfect these areas.

 1. Prep the restroom.